Forest Fringe is a community of artists making space for risk and experimentation at the Edinburgh Festival and beyond.

 In the breathless, unpredictable years since then we’ve tried to embed these values in everything we’ve done.
 We’ve continued to return to Edinburgh every year, each time looking to experiment with different ways of doing things and new contexts to accommodate even the most unusual experiences.
-Meanwhile we’ve also started exploring beyond the festival, creating new collaborative projects up and down the country and year-round events such as our Travelling Sounds Library.
+Meanwhile we’ve also started exploring beyond the festival, creating new projects across the UK and internationally, including a festival in an old cinema in the centre of Bangkok, a series of performances on night buses across London and a travelling library of audio experiences.

 In all this we try and serve as a bridge, finding imaginative ways to connect the country’s most innovative performance artists and theatremakers with new audiences, new supporters and new contexts for their work.
 For us Forest Fringe remains an experiment, a creative project that we hope is defined by the same kind of adventurousness and unpredictability that we so love in the artists we work with.